 Hello!
-Debby from Time to DIY again, and I’m excited to share this ‘chippy with a little glam’ dresser makeover that I did for my daughter’s toddler room.
+Debby from Pretty Healthy House again, and I’m excited to share this ‘chippy with a little glam’ dresser makeover that I did for my daughter’s toddler room.
 This piece needed some love and I’m really happy with how it turned out and ties in with her vintage glam room.
 It’s the first time I’ve added some gold details to furniture, and I will show you how easy it is to get this look!

 This dresser used to be in our master.
 My hubby gave it a gel stain, which I now see needed some touch up work, lol!
 And I never got new hardware so it was never really finished.